KeaganSuah/2D_Platform_Game/README.md

 You may view and play the game on my personal website!
 Recommend to play on desktop.

 ## Technologies Used
+- p5.js
+- HTML/CSS
+- VSCode
-- HTML
+- Git/GitHub
-- JavaScript
+- Game Development Concepts
-- p5.JS
+- UI/UX Design

 ## Acknowledgments
 Would like to thank Coursera, University of London for allowing me to get started using Javascript